Latest update: 11 June 2019

 Timeline for the application of the new rules

-The new rules are expected to be published in the Official Journal of the European Union on 1 June 2019.
-They will apply from 1 June 2020, which includes the registration obligation.
-The authorisation to continue to fly in the framework of clubs and associations will need to be provided by the middle of 2022.
+The new rules will apply from 1 July 2020, which includes the registration obligation.
+The authorisation to continue to fly in the framework of clubs and associations will need to be provided by 1 July 2022.
 Until then we can continue to fly under the current national legislation.

 Switzerland, not being a member of the EU, is expected to apply the rules by 2020.
 The precise date for that will be set through the implementation process for Switzerland.